Duckov-Custom-Model/DuckovCustomModel/README_EN.md

   - Special key `"*"`: Sets default value for all AI characters
     - When an AI character doesn't have an individual configuration, the value corresponding to `"*"` will be used
     - If `"*"` is also not configured, default value will be used (`true`)
+  - **Configuration Selection Logic**: Audio settings will select configuration based on the actually used model
+    - If an AI character uses its own model configuration (a model is individually configured for that AI character in `UsingModel.json`), it will use that AI character's audio settings
+    - If an AI character uses the fallback model (`*`, i.e., the default model for "All AI Characters"), it will use `*` audio settings
   - Default value: `true` (use model audio)
   - Can be toggled in the target settings area of the model selection interface